Questions and Answers

 Can I find out how my information is being used?

-No. You will not be told exactly which studies are using your samples and information.
+No. You will not be told which studies are using your samples and information.
 Not all participants' samples are used for every study.
-You are able to get general information about all studies that use the registry.
+You can get general information about all studies that use the registry.

 You can decide to stop receiving information at any time.